If you like my pottery, tell EVERYONE…

 As I have already said, she came to pick me up from school for exeat weekends and half terms.
 My grandfather would sit on the bonnet of the car and wait for me.
 Not my grandmother, she loved the celebrity status of the lady in her best clothes, shoes, hat and white gloves.
 Everyone thought she was so sweet.
 She was my Queen Mother!

 So, not Alice Bell Ceramics but Oakslade Ceramics.
-Oakslade is the name of our home and that is where I make all my ceramics in the converted garage, so it seemed more fitting.
+Oakslade is the name of our home and that is where I make all my ceramics in my home studio, so it seemed more fitting.

 Care of your piece